yoonsikp/macOS-KVM-PCI-Passthrough/README.md

 cd /where/you/want/the/disk/to/be
 qemu-img create -f qcow2 hd.qcow2 90G
 ```
 (`-f qcow2` compresses the disk image.
 If you wanted, you could always create a raw file using the option `-f raw` instead, and you would have a 90GB file on your disk.
-After that, don't forget to modify your macos.xml file.
-Delete the entire line that says `qcow2` in the macos.xml file.)
+After that, don't forget to modify your macos.xml file by deleting the entire line that says `qcow2` in the macos.xml file.)

 ## Configuring the virtual machine